MIMAR2025: 13TH IMA INTERNATIONAL CONFERENCE ON MODELLING IN INDUSTRIAL MAINTENANCE AND RELIABILITY

 References: [1] Coolen, F. P., and Coolen-Maturi, T. (2012).
 Generalizing the signature to systems with multiple types of components.
 In Complex systems and dependability (pp.115-130).
 Springer Berlin Heidelberg.
 [2] Van Houtum, G. J., and Kranenburg, B. (2015).
 Spare parts inventory control under system availability constraints (Vol. 227).
 Springer.

-ReLife: a free and open-source Python library for data-driven decision-making in asset management based on reliability theory
+ReLife: an open-source Python library for data-driven decision-making in asset management based on reliability theory

 Evaluating Maintenance Strategies for Locomotive Wheelsets Using Petri Net-Based Modelling Approach